 For two years between 2012 to 2104 we provided exclusive access to the BBC’s producers Windfall Films who spent time with our tunnellers and engineers as construction of the new railway progressed.
 They witnessed the engineering challenges and key milestones including the spectacular tunnel machine breakthroughs.

-Find out more about some of the stars of each episode by clicking on the links below.
+Find out more about some of the stars of the series below.

 EPISODE ONE: URBAN HEART SURGERY

 As first jobs go there are fewer larger - and potentially more daunting - than tunnelling below the streets of one of the world’s busiest cities with a TV camera crew charting your progress.
 For Ed Batty it not only became the norm, but also proved to be the start of a whirlwind two years.